-Price risk is the risk of changes in the value of the Trust's financial assets and financial liabilities from changes in market prices.
+Price risk is the risk of changes in the value of the Trust's financial instruments from changes in market prices.

-The Trust trades in financial instruments such as exchange traded derivatives.
+The Trust trades in financial instruments such as unlisted investment vehicles and exchange traded derivatives.

 All securities investments present a risk of loss of capital.
 The Investment Manager manages this risk through a careful selection of securities and other financial instruments within specified limits.
 The Trust's positions are monitored on a daily basis by the Responsible Entity.